AlexiaDelorme/project-spacex/testing/TESTING.md

 **Test scenario:**
 - [x] Check that the SpaceX logo displays correctly and is aligned to the left.
 - [x] Check that each following menu items display correctly and are centered: Home, Trips, Scientists, About, Contact.
-- [x] Check that the dropdown menu item for Trips displays the following links: Destination, Search All, FAQs.
+- [x] Check that the dropdown menu item for Trips displays the following links: Destinations, Search All, FAQs.
 - [x] Check that the following menu items are aligned to the right: Account, Cart icon.
 - [x] Confirm that, when the user is not logged in, the dropdown menu item for Account displays the following links: Log in, Sign Up.
 - [x] Confirm that, when the user is logged in, the dropdown menu item for Account displays the following links: Profile, Bookings, Log Out.
-- [x] Hover over each menu items and confirm that the font-colour gets slightly highlighted.
+- [x] Hover over each menu items and confirm that the font colour gets slightly highlighted.
-- [x] Confirm that for each menu item clicked, it should take the user back to the corresponding page.
+- [x] Confirm that for each menu item clicked, it should take the user to the corresponding page.
 - [x] Add a trip to the cart and confirm that the number of booked trip(s) is successfully displayed next to the cart item in the navbar.

 **Test result:** Successful :white_check_mark: